-I took many training classes for several different things.
-Canine Disc, Rally-O, Competition Obedience, even a clicker training class.
+After that, I took many training classes with several different dogs, for several different things.
+Canine Disc, Rally-O, Competition Obedience, and even a clicker training class.
 All of them were useful for me at the time.
 I was learning how to train my dogs.

 In between taking these classes I did research – hours and hours of research on the internet on all aspects of dogs.

-At some point, I knew that I didn’t really need to take any more classes.
-If I was going to take a class, it would have to be for a specific reason such as working around other dogs for competition or if I had a puppy, but not just to go through a class because we’re supposed to.
+At some point, I automatically knew that I didn’t really need to take any more classes.
+If I was going to take a class, it would have to be for a specific reason such as working around other dogs for competition or if I had a puppy for socialization, but not just to go through a class because we’re supposed to.

 What Are Classes For?

 Dog training classes are actually especially for those who need to learn how to train.
 With the exception of puppy class, where the puppies need to be around other safe dogs at that early age, most of the training you will do with your dog is done at home.
-Coming to class with a dog who is able to do behaviours at home and expecting them to be performed well in a highly distracting situation is not really fair to the dog.
+Coming to class with a dog who is unable to do behaviours at home and then expecting them to perform well in a highly distracting situation is not really fair to the dog.

 Most training classes get you to do some work at home and don’t require the dog for the first class.
 After having run years of training classes myself, I have found that dogs that come to the first class green, have difficulty and many won’t even take food rewards from their handers.
 This shows that they are stressed and is a very unproductive way to proceed in a class.
 So dogs who have never been to training classes as puppies are not the greatest candidates for group classes.